Relationships in Thailand part 10

 Is it really Thai culture?

 It is part of Thai culture to support elderly parents.
 However a constant pressure on the husband to support an extended family and cover regular emergencies is not part of Thai culture.
-The reason is that the rich-husband-poor-farming-girl-from-Isaan relationship which is very common between western men and Thai women does not really exist in Thai society at all.

-Most Thais marry within their social environment.
-The scenario of a wealthy Thai man marrying a poor girl from a simple farming family practically does not exist.
 Therefore when your Thai wife/girlfriend tells you that you should follow Thai culture and pay all the time, she is not so much reflecting Thai culture, but rather the typical Thai attitude that all westerners are rich and are walking ATM machines.

-- you are not Thai and have no intention of totally following Thai culture
+- You are not Thai and have no intention of totally following Thai culture

-- your own cultural background is different, but just as valid as Thai culture
+- Your own cultural background is different, but just as valid as Thai culture

-- your values do not allow for supporting her entire family
+- Your values do not allow for supporting her entire family

-- either she loves you for who you are, without the financial pressure, or it won’t work for you
+- Either she loves you for who you are, without the financial pressure, or it won’t work for you

-- you expect her to acknowledge and respect your culture and your way of thinking as much as you respect hers.
+- You expect her to acknowledge and respect your culture and your way of thinking as much as you respect hers.
 It cannot be a one way street in favor of Thai culture, especially in regards to money.
 You will end up resenting it.

-- you both agree to meet somewhere in the middle of the two cultures
+- You both agree to meet somewhere in the middle of the two cultures

-- you do not accept responsibility for her extended family
+- You do not accept responsibility for her extended family

-- make it clear that for you love and money do not go hand in hand
+- Make it clear that for you love and money do not go hand in hand

 Establish clarity right from the beginning

-I am not saying that you should insist on all these points.
-As in all relationships, the two partners have to acknowledge their differences and meet somewhere in the middle.
 But I am saying that if you do not clarify your position and set your boundaries right from the start, there is a good chance that it will end up hurting your relationship sooner or later.

-Once you allow a financial pattern to be established on your Thai partner’s terms and based on her understanding, it will be very difficult to change it.
 Since in most cases she has never left Thailand, and knows very little, if anything about other cultures, she therefore has no idea how you are thinking and where you are coming from.
 She is a victim of the common misconception that all foreigners are rich and should pay as much as possible.

 It is not about right and wrong, but about how to make it work

-It is best to rectify this perception right from the beginning and establish clear boundaries what you are willing to do and what not.
 Establish the fact that your way of thinking is as valid as hers.
 This can go a long way towards increasing your chances of having a successful cross-cultural relationship with a Thai woman.

 This is not an issue of right or wrong, good or bad.
 If you would have grown up in cultural isolation with little or no direct experience of other ways of thinking and living, then you would be thinking and feeling just like her.
 This is also not exclusively a Thai attitude, but is fairly common in many developing countries.